KasMichta/hjkl/docs/PowerShell/pipeline.md

 The Pipe `|` sends each service from that first list, one-at-a-time.
 This is how `Where-Object` performs the filtering.

 The output of `Get-Service` provides hundreds of services.
-The very first service, is then passed across the pipe as [$_ Variable|$PSItem or $_], then where-object reads the status property and checks if it matches the condition.
+The very first service, is then passed across the pipe as [$PSItem or $_], then where-object reads the status property and checks if it matches the condition.
 This is why the `Where-Object` command can be written as:

 ```powershell
 Get-Service | Where-Object {$_.Status -eq "Running"}